Oobhuntoo/Emsi_Interview_Project/README.md

 In the source code, on Line 10, punctuation symbols are identified and replaced with the empty string using regular expression syntax [^\w\s]. the '^' characters means 'exclude' and the '\s' character means any UNICODE char usually in strings i.e. alphanumeric, and the '\w' means whitespace characters.
 Thus, this command detects any non-alphanumeric character i.e. punctuation and replaces it with the empty string.
 That is how punctuation symbols are removed from all words in the user input and poem file.
-However, before these symbols are removed, a copy of the poem is made and it the corresponding lines from this copy are what actually get returned, so that the user can see the original punctuation from the poem.
+However, before these symbols are removed, a copy of the poem is made and the corresponding lines from this copy are what actually get returned, so that the user can see the original punctuation from the poem.